ChocoChopin/miEru/README.md

 Should you want to use miEru as it was intended to be used, you'll need to install several browser addons, and optionally some hotkey software, to take full advantage of its capabilities.

+>**Note:** Should the included API key be expired by the time you begin using miEru yourself, you'll need to create your own—don't worry, it's very easy to do, and free if you're only using the service personally.
+Check the **Vision API setup** section below for details.

 ## Browser addons
 Browser addons provide critical augmentations to miEru's core functionality. **Clipboard Inserter** is used to get Japanese text from miEru into your browser, and **rikaikun/Rikaichamp** are used to analyze the text and define words. **Open-as-Popup** conveniently turns your browser window into a borderless one for easy viewing.